-- Connect the camera to the same router which the NVR connected, network topology is shown as below:
+- Connect the camera to the same router which the NVR connected, the network topology is shown below:

 Step 1.
-Log in to your NVR, and go to IP channel.
+Log in to your NVR, and go to the IP channel.

 Step 2.
 Select Auto Add, and click Scan so that all the cameras in the same LAN can be automatically shown on the list.